NEDERLANDS // ENGLISH

 Credit number 621… check.

 And that concludes our visit to Jin Jiang Action Park.
 Needless to say: this day would’ve looked totally different if the park’s coaster icon were open.
 That missed ride on Giant Inverted Boomerang came as a bummer, but I’m still glad that I discovered this place.
-It’s not as famous as Happy Valley or Shanghai Disneyland and it isn’t difficult to see why: Jin Jiang Park feels old and a little crappy.
+It’s not as famous as Happy Valley or Shanghai Disneyland and it isn’t difficult to see why: Jin Jiang Park feels old and crappy.
 Would I recommend a visit?
 No, I wouldn’t.
-But if you ever find yourself in Shanghai, in desperate need of a ride on a Vekoma GIB… this might be the place to go.
-Let’s hope together that the ride will be open, then.
+But if you ever find yourself in Shanghai, desperately wanting to ride a Vekoma GIB… this might be the place to go.
+Let’s hope that the ride will be open, then.